IRL2/nanover-docs/source/installation.rst

         conda update nanover-server

-If you can't seem to update to the latest version of the NanoVer server, run ``python --version`` to check that the python version used in your conda environment is at least as recent as in the :ref:`installation instructions<creating_conda_env>`.
+If you can't seem to update to the latest version of the NanoVer server, there may be some issue with the dependencies of the packages.
+In this case, we recommend creating a new conda environment and reinstalling :code:`nanover-server`, following the :ref:`installation instructions<installing_the_server>`.
-If it isn't, you will need to create a new conda environment with a newer version of python.

 ----